tmecklem/realtime-web/slides/index.md

 <!--

-*Tim, stick the the description of what you're doing, not a lot of narrative.
-Katie does this in hers!*
+**Stick the the description of what you're doing, not a lot of narrative.*

 Note that there's actually a worse scenario where both succeed but there's only one product to fulfill both orders